NOAA-OWP/evapotranspiration/README.md

 ![code_flow](./figs/bmi_pet.png)

 # Notes from author of the PET functions
-evapotranspiration (ET) module,
-Version 1.0 by Fred L. Ogden, NOAA-NWS-OWP, May, 2020.
-includes five different methods to calculate ET, from Chow, Maidment & Mays Textbook, and UNFAO Penman-Monteith:
+Version 1.0 by Fred L. Ogden, NOAA-NWS-OWP, May, 2020 includes five different methods to calculate ET, from Chow, Maidment & Mays Textbook, and UNFAO Penman-Monteith:
 1. energy balance method
 2. aerodynamic method
 3. combination method, which combines 1 & 2.